JackKelly/explore_nwps/README.md

 Beyond the MVP:

 - [ ] Record if/when the number of ensemble members and/or steps changes.
 - [ ] Decode the parameter abbreviation string and the string summarising the vertical level using the `grib_tables` sub-crate (so the user gets more information about what these mean, and so the levels can be put into order).
+Maybe provide a Python API to `grib_tables`.
+Or maybe just re-implement `grib_tables` in Python!
+It's pretty simple and not that performance-sensitive, and it'd be good to have other people be able to contribute to the code.
 - [ ] Record the dimension names, array shape, and coordinate labels in a JSON file.
 Record the decoded GRIB parameter names and GRIB vertical levels so the end-user doesn't need to use `grib_tables` (maybe have a mapping from each abbreviation string used in the dataset, to the full GRIB ProductTemplate).
 Also record when the coordinates change.
 Changes in horizontal resolution probably have to be loaded as different xarray datasets (see https://github.com/JackKelly/hypergrib/discussions/15 and https://github.com/JackKelly/hypergrib/discussions/17).
 - [ ] Also need to decode `.idx` parameter strings like this (from HRRR): `var discipline=0 center=7 local_table=1 parmcat=16 parm=201`
 - [ ] Open other GRIB datasets.
 (If we have to parse the step from the body of `.idx` files then consider using [`nom`](https://crates.io/crates/nom)).